Superficial veins, appearing blue or purple that have become dilated and twisted.

 Varicose veins refer to superficial veins that have become abnormally dilated and twisted.
 They may appear as blue or dark purple in colour.
 Although this condition is commonly hereditary, it can also arise without a family history of the condition.

-While any vein can become varicosed, the veins most commonly affected are those located in the lower body – particularly in the legs.
+While any vein can become varicosed, the veins most commonly affected are those located in the lower body – particularly the leg veins.
 This is often due to standing or sitting for extended periods of time wherein the blood is not able to flow properly.

 Varicose veins are often the result of one-way valve failure in the major superficial leg veins (saphenous veins).
 This failure causes vein reflux which prevents the blood from flowing effectively.
 The pooling of blood in the lower extremities, along with the additional pressure on healthy valves in the veins, leads to the formation of varicose veins.

-Varicose veins are a common condition affecting 3 in 10 people typically between the ages of 30 and 70.
+Varicose veins are a common condition affecting 3 in 10 people typically between the ages of 30 and 70 but, with specialised vein removal treatment by a trained sclerotherapist, varicose veins and spider veins can be easily treated.

 What Are The Symptoms Of Varicose Veins?